 To avoid getting into an obsessive cycle, set a few simple but objective indicators that help you monitor how balanced your life is.

-- If it’s been two months since you last saw your spouse awake
+- It’s been two months since you last saw your spouse awake

-If your resting heart rate is higher than usual first thing in the morning, you haven’t recovered during the night
+- Your resting heart rate is higher than usual first thing in the morning, which may mean you haven’t recovered during the night

 These are important signals to take note of, especially if your behavior is affecting others negatively or making you more stressed.